 Easy-to-earn sign-up bonus

 Some credit cards require spending of $1,000 or more to earn the card’s sign-up bonus, but the Chase Freedom Flex℠ makes it significantly easier.
-You can earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening!
+You can earn a $200 bonus after you spend $500 on purchases in the first 3 months from account opening.
+Plus, earn 5% cash back on grocery store purchases (excluding Target and Walmart) on up to $12,000 spent in the first year.
 So if you know you’re going to have to spend at least that much on your home renovations, it might be a good time to apply for the Chase Freedom Flex℠.

 Plus, the Chase Freedom Flex℠ has ongoing value, thanks to a robust rewards program.
 Cardholders earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories each quarter!
 Plus, earn 5% cash back on travel purchased through Chase Ultimate Rewards®, 3% on dining and drugstores, and 1% on all other purchases.